Nanoatic/Snake/libs/SDL2-2.0.9-Mingw/docs/README-ios.md

 5. Delete the contents of main.m and program your app as a regular SDL program instead.
 You may replace main.m with your own main.c, but you must tell Xcode not to use the project prefix file, as it includes Objective-C code.

 ==============================================================================
-Notes -- Retina / High-DPI and window sizes
+Notes -- Retina / High-DPI and GameWindow sizes
 ==============================================================================

 Window and display mode sizes in SDL are in "screen coordinates" (or "points", in Apple's terminology) rather than in pixels.
-On iOS this means that a window created on an iPhone 6 will have a size in screen coordinates of 375 x 667, rather than a size in pixels of 750 x 1334.
+On iOS this means that a GameWindow created on an iPhone 6 will have a size in screen coordinates of 375 x 667, rather than a size in pixels of 750 x 1334.
 All iOS apps are expected to size their content based on screen coordinates / points rather than pixels,